Emotional Flooding: How To Cope With Overflowing Emotions

 Want to learn more about emotional flooding?

 It's helpful to recognize the signs of emotional flooding, though it's important to note that everyone's experience is unique.
-For this reason, it's essential to identify your own triggers and reactions, along with effective coping skills.
+For this reason, it's essential to identify your own triggers and reactions, along with effective coping skills to help manage your mental health.

 In this article, you'll learn: